Fair Division of Mixed Divisible and Indivisible Goods: EFM: Existence

 \begin{definition}[Envy graph] Given an allocation $\mathcal{A}$, its corresponding \emph{envy graph} $G = (N, E_{\text{envy}} \cup E_{\text{eq}})$ is a directed graph, where each vertex represents an agent, and $E_{\text{envy}}$ and $E_{\text{eq}}$ consist of the following two types of edges, respectively: \begin{itemize} \item Envy edge: $i \envyArrow j$ if $u_i(A_i) < u_i(A_j)$; \item Equality edge: $i \eqArrow j$ if $u_i(A_i) = u_i(A_j)$. \end{itemize} \end{definition}

-Moreover, a cycle in an envy graph is called an \emph{envy cycle} if it contains at least one envy edge.
-The concepts of envy edge and equality edge were also used in~\citep{Klijn00}.
+Moreover, a cycle in an envy graph is called an \emph{envy cycle} if it contains at least one envy edge. {The concepts of envy edge and equality edge were also used in~\citep{Klijn00,LiptonMaMo04}.}

-Based on the envy graph, we define another useful concept called \emph{addable set} which corresponds to a specific group of agents.
+Given an envy graph, we then define another useful concept called \emph{addable set} which corresponds to a specific set of agents.

-\begin{definition}[Addable set] Given an envy graph, a non-empty set of agents $S \subseteq N$ forms an \emph{addable set} if, \begin{itemize} \item there is no envy edge between any pair of agents in $S$; \item there exists neither envy edge nor equality edge from any agent in $N \setminus S$ to any agent in $S$. \end{itemize} \end{definition} Moreover, an addable set $S \subseteq N$ is called a \emph{maximal} addable set if there does not exist any other addable set $S' \subseteq N$ such that $S \subset S'$.
+\begin{definition}[Addable set] Given an envy graph, a non-empty set of agents $S \subseteq N$ forms an \emph{addable set} if, \begin{itemize} \item there is no envy edge between any pair of agents in $S$; \item there exists neither an envy edge nor an equality edge from any agent in $N \setminus S$ to any agent in $S$. \end{itemize} \end{definition}

-The following lemma shows the uniqueness of the maximal addable set in an envy graph. \begin{lemma} Given any envy graph, the maximal addable set is unique and can be found in $O(n^3)$ time. \end{lemma}
+Moreover, an addable set $S \subseteq N$ is called a \emph{maximal} addable set if there does not exist any other addable set $S' \subseteq N$ such that $S \subset S'$.
+The following lemma shows the uniqueness of the maximal addable set in an envy graph.

-\begin{proof} Suppose, to the contrary, that there exist two distinct maximal addable sets $S_1$ and $S_2$ in the given envy graph.
+\begin{lemma} Given an envy graph, the maximal addable set, if exists, is unique.
+Moreover, we can find it or decide that none exists in $O(n^3)$ time. \end{lemma} \begin{proof} Suppose, to the contrary, that there exist two distinct maximal addable sets $S_1$ and $S_2$ in the given envy graph.
 We will show that $S_1 \cup S_2$ is also an addable set which contradicts the maximality of $S_1$ and $S_2$.

-First it is easy to see that there exists neither envy edge nor equality edge from any agent in $N \setminus \{S_1 \cup S_2\}$ to agents in $S_1 \cup S_2$ since, otherwise, either $S_1$ or $S_2$ is not an addable set.
+First it is easy to see that there exists neither an envy edge nor an equality edge from any agent in $N \setminus (S_1 \cup S_2)$ to agents in $S_1 \cup S_2$ since, otherwise, either $S_1$ or $S_2$ is not an addable set.